 Beta is a measure of a share's volatility in relation to the market.
 The market (AU average) beta is 1, while Byron Energy's is 1.9151.
 This would suggest that Byron Energy's shares are significantly more volatile than the average for this exchange and represent a higher risk (but potentially also market-beating returns).

 Byron Energy overview

 Byron Energy Limited engages in the development, exploration, and production of oil and gas properties.
 It holds working interests in various blocks located in the shallow waters of the Gulf of Mexico, the United States.
-The company was founded in 2005 and is headquartered in Melbourne, Australia.
+The company was founded in 2005 and is based in Melbourne, Australia.

 Frequently asked questions

 More guides on Finder

 Why the BHP and FMG share price is being battered today